Explore more calculators

 The basic formula behind savings growth is:

-Future Value = Current Savings × (1 + r)^n + Monthly Contribution × [((1 + r)^n − 1) / r]
+Future Value = Current Savings × (1 + r)n + Monthly Contribution × [((1 + r)n − 1) / r]

 Where r is the monthly interest rate and n is the total number of months.

 If the interest rate is zero, the calculator still works by simply adding your monthly contributions to your starting balance.
-That makes it useful even for simple savings plans with no growth rate involved.

 Yes.
 If you enter an interest rate, the calculator applies compound growth so you can see how your savings may increase over time.